Harry Hill: Harry Hill's Shark Infested Custard (2005)

-In October 2005, Hill wrote and starred in Harry Hill's Shark Infested Custard, a thirteen part show broadcast in the CITV children's television slot, on ITV.
-While many of his well known characters, such as Stouffer and Garry Hill, his fictional layabout son from his first marriage, remained, it also showcased several new characters, including Speed Camera Boy, an outsider who is half boy and half speed camera, and Evelynne Hussey, a one-woman band who played a number of different instruments.
+In October 2005, Hill wrote and starred in Harry Hill's Shark Infested Custard, a thirteen-part show broadcast in the CITV children's television slot, on ITV.
+While many of his well-known characters, such as Stouffer and Garry Hill, his fictional layabout son from his first marriage, remained, it also showcased several new characters, including Speed Camera Boy, an outsider who is half boy and half speed camera, and Evelynne Hussey, a one-woman band who played a number of different instruments.

-While the show featured a game show element, Help the Aged, it was very similar in structure to Harry Hill.
-In the show, Hill wore a pale yellow, custard coloured shirt, with a giant collar, instead of his usual white collar.
+While the show featured a game-show element, Help the Aged, it was very similar in structure to Harry Hill.
+In the show, Hill wore a pale yellow, custard-coloured shirt, with a giant collar, instead of his usual white collar.

 The series was never released on DVD; however, it did spawn Harry Hill's Whopping Great Joke Book, a book of children's jokes, released in 2006.
 The book was also made available as an iPhone application.
 A second book, Harry Hill's Bumper Book of Bloopers, was released for Christmas 2011.

 The Harry Hill Movie (2013)

 The Harry Hill Movie premiered in the United Kingdom on 20 December 2013.
 The film also stars Matt Lucas, Julie Walters, Johnny Vegas, Sheridan Smith, Simon Bird, Marc Wootton, Jim Broadbent, and band The Magic Numbers.

-The film sees Hill embark on a road trip to Blackpool with his Nan (Julie Walters) when he discovers that his hamster only has one week to live.
+The film sees Hill embark on a road trip to Blackpool with his Nan (Julie Walters) when he discovers that his hamster has only one week to live.

-The 88 minute film was directed by Steve Bendelack.
-To date, it has made $3,647,870 at the box office.
-This was also released on DVD on 14 April 2014.
+The 88-minute film was directed by Steve Bendelack and made $3,647,870 at the box office.
+It was also released on DVD on 14 April 2014.

 Stars in Their Eyes (2015)

 Hill presented a revived version of the ITV talent show Stars in Their Eyes.
 The series aired for six episodes from 10 January until 14 February 2015.
 The revival has proved divisive.
 Fans of the original format were extremely critical of it, saying that Hill had made the show about himself rather than the contestants.

-In April 2015, it was announced that the show had been axed by ITV, due to extremely poor ratings.
+In April 2015, it was announced that the show had been axed by ITV, due to poor ratings.